peter88213/novelyst_editor/docs/index.md

 [Download the latest release (version 2.0.2)](https://github.com/peter88213/novelyst_editor/raw/main/dist/novelyst_editor_v2.0.2.zip)

 - Unzip the downloaded zipfile "novelyst_editor_v2.0.2.zip" into a new folder.
 - Move into this new folder and launch **setup.pyw**.
-This installs the application for the local user.
+This installs the plugin for the local user.
 - Open "README.md" for usage instructions.

 ### Note for Linux users